EKGF/ekg-maturity/docs-fragments/template/levels.md

-# Levels

 !!! warn

-    Work in progress
+    Work in progress.
+    Describe the five levels of maturity for this Capability.